 7z x <path_to_sles_iso> -o'/var/www/html/pub/installation_media/sles/11sp4/'

 Make sure the permissions on your extracted files will allow Apache to read them:

 (optional) Make sure your extracted files are visible (in a browser) at the following location:

 (optional) Remove the SLES ISO file from your orcharhino host (only the extracted files are needed).

 Alternatively, you can also host your SLES ISO file on some arbitrary web server, reachable from your orcharhino host (the ISO file needs to be extracted on the web server).
-Then, simply change the link of the SLES mediums entry in orcharhino, to point at your web server location.
-(See Installation Media for more information).
+Then, simply change the link of the SLES medium’s orcharhino entry, to point at your web server location.